laggycomputer/suprkewl-bot/README.md

 An open-sourced Discord bot.
 We've moderation, fun, user info, and more planned.
-If you want to self-host this bot, place your token in the config file.
-You also need to install (with `pip`) `discord.py@rewrite` (no need for voice, we don't have any voice functionality yet), `jishaku`, and `aioredis`.
-In addition to discord.py itself requiring 3.5+, some of the functions in this bot require **Python 3.6**.
+If you want to host this bot, place your token, and Redis server IP (can be internal), port, and password (don't set one if you don't want to use one).
+Then, install Redis on your host of choice.
+Finally, you can use `pip3 install -r requirements.txt` at the root of this repo to install the requirements, and `./purgepyc.sh` to purge `__pycache__` from all code folders.